jchen9314/learn-data-engineering/data-lakehouse/dbx_de_prof_exam_prep.md

 - Consider using a gold table when:
   - Multiple downstream queries consume the table, so you want to avoid re-computing complex ad-hoc queries every time.
   - Query results should be computed incrementally from a data source that is continuously or incrementally growing.

+### Cloning

+- Shallow clone: does not copy the data files to the clone target, only copy the metadata
+- Deep clone
+  - copies the source table data to the clone target in addition to the metadata of the existing table
+  - stream metadata is also cloned such that a stream that writes to the Delta table can be stopped on a source table and continued on the target of a clone from where it left off
+  - can sync changes
+- Any changes made to either deep or shallow clones affect only the clones themselves and not the source table.

 ## Monitoring and logging